K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 -   **Droplet:** In an open cloud platform, as an archive file, droplets refer to the result of the stage step.
     Droplet consists of a file system defined by an open cloud platform.
-    Droplets contain elements of the runtime environment (library, configuration file, environment variable, execution information, etc.) that are configured throughout the stage, as well as deployed application code.
+    Droplets contain elements of the runtime environment (library, configuration file, the environment variable, execution information, etc.) that are configured throughout the stage, as well as deployed application code.
     The following shows an example of a droplet file system in which a Java runtime environment is configured.